-An overview of the relationship between OCD symptoms and these neural circuits provides insight into how they are connected.
+These neural circuits are connected to the diverse symptoms observed in OCD.
 For instance, (1) the fronto-limbic circuit is involved in regulating fear and emotional responses.
 Hyperactivity within this circuit can lead to intrusive thoughts and potentially trigger obsessions due to impaired top-down emotional regulation (Milad et al., 2013).
 The amygdala-prefrontal connectivity has been found to be predictive of therapy outcomes for OCD in youth (Cyr et al., 2021).
-Meanwhile, dysfunction in the (2) sensorimotor circuit, involved in integration of motor behavior and sensory input, explains why some OCD symptoms stem from sensory-driven urges, such as "not-just-right" feelings, averse or uncomfortable sensations that drive compulsions like excessive touching or arranging objects (Stern et al., 2025).
-Additionally, habit formation also implicated in this circuit can cause compulsive behaviors to become automatic, persisting beyond their initial triggers.
-The (3) ventral cognitive circuit plays a major role in self-regulation, acting as a "braking system" for inhibiting inappropriate actions; dysfunction here may prevent individuals from stopping compulsions even when they recognize them as irrational (van den Heuvel et al., 2016).
-The (4) ventral affective circuit is involved in reward processing and motivation, where compulsions can become self-reinforcing behaviors, thus may not just alleviate anxiety but become rewarding behaviors themselves, reinforcing habitual and compulsive loops of the sensorimotor circuit.
-Clinical studies have reported heightened connectivity between the NAcc and other reward-processing regions, such as the OFC during resting-state brain activity, with this increased connectivity correlating with the severity of OCD symptoms (Xie et al., 2017).
-Lastly, (5) the dorsal cognitive circuit involved in executive functioning and cognitive flexibility, dysfunction in this circuit leads to rigid thinking and challenges in emotional regulation, thus exacerbating obsessions and repetitive behaviors.
+Meanwhile, dysfunction in the (2) sensorimotor circuit, involved in integration of motor behavior and sensory input, explains why some OCD symptoms stem from sensory-driven urges, such as "not-just-right" feelings, and averse or uncomfortable sensations that drive compulsions like excessive touching or arranging objects (Stern et al., 2025).
+Additionally, habit formation, which is also implicated in this circuit, can cause compulsive behaviors to become automatic, persisting beyond their initial triggers.
+The (3) ventral cognitive circuit plays a major role in self-regulation, acting as a "braking system" for inhibiting inappropriate actions, where dysfunction may prevent individuals from stopping compulsions even when they recognize them as irrational (van den Heuvel et al., 2016).
+The (4) ventral affective circuit is involved in reward processing and motivation, where compulsions can become self-reinforcing behaviors,.
+Thus, compulsions may not just alleviate anxiety but become rewarding behaviors themselves, reinforcing habitual and compulsive loops of the sensorimotor circuit.
+Clinical studies have reported heightened connectivity between the nucleus accumbens (NAcc) and other reward-processing regions, such as the OFC, during resting-state brain activity.This increased connectivity correlates with the severity of OCD symptoms (Xie et al., 2017).
+Lastly, (5) the dorsal cognitive circuit is involved in executive functioning and cognitive flexibility, and dysfunction in this circuit leads to rigid thinking and challenges in emotional regulation, thus exacerbating obsessions and repetitive behaviors.

 Structural Brain Abnormalities

-Structural abnormalities in individuals with OCD have been identified across a range of neuroimaging studies, revealing notable differences in several key brain regions.
+Structural brain abnormalities in individuals with OCD have been identified across a range of neuroimaging studies, revealing notable differences in several key brain regions.
 Generally, adolescents with OCD tend to exhibit a reduction in cortical thickness and volume, specifically in the parietal and frontal regions, such as the inferior and superior parietal cortices and certain frontal gyri (Pagliaccio et al., 2021; Wu et al., 2022).
 In contrast, the thalamus generally shows increased volume in these individuals, although the degree of enlargement and involvement of specific subnuclei seem to vary across studies (van den Heuvel et al., 2022).

 Apart from global measurements, investigations into subcortical structures have uncovered distinct alterations that further delineate the neural landscape of OCD.
 Structural deviations in several subcortical regions including the caudate nucleus, putamen, and pallidum, are implicated in OCD pathology (Wang et al., 2022).
-Notably, Wang et al. (2022) identified specific structural changes in the nucleus accumbens (NAcc), amygdala, and pallidum among individuals diagnosed with OCD.
+Notably, Wang et al. (2022) identified specific structural changes in the NAcc, amygdala, and pallidum among individuals diagnosed with OCD.
 Adolescents exhibited more pronounced structural deviations in the NAcc and pallidum than adults, with the NAcc being of particular interest due to its potential role as a biomarker for OCD development.
 Meanwhile in adults, amygdala alterations, characterized by inward deformation, correlated with symptom severity and highlighted the involvement of the fronto-limbic circuit, underscoring the role of fear and emotional dysregulation in OCD.
-These findings suggest that OCD is not only a disorder of habit formation (as CSTC emphasizes) but also involves dysfunctional emotional regulation and altered motivation systems.
+These findings suggest that OCD is not only a disorder of habit formation, as emphasized by the CSTC-model, but also involves dysfunctional emotional regulation and altered motivation systems.

 These insights imply a developmental trajectory in OCD symptomatology; younger individuals may present more automatic, sensory-driven compulsions aligned with the sensorimotor circuit, whereas adults may experience heightened emotional dysregulation and cognitive rigidity indicative of fear-based compulsions within the fronto-limbic circuit (Wang et al., 2022).